eilvelia/tdl/packages/prebuilt-tdlib/README.md

 `$ npm info prebuilt-tdlib dist-tags` to get the list of available versions.

 The TDLib version is important: there is no backward compatibility and the interface you use may significantly change after an update.
+It is, though, recommended to use the latest TDLib version.

 ## Usage